melody-data/stories/README.md

 # stories
-The repository of all data stories published with MELODY
+The repository of all data stories published with MELODY.